riggid/Notes/Semester 1/Physics/Unit 3/Questions.md

 5.  **Experimental Verification:**
     Experimentally, the ratio $K/(\sigma T)$ for a wide range of metals at various temperatures is found to be remarkably constant and close to the theoretical value of $2.44 \times 10^{-8} \text{ W}\Omega\text{ K}^{-2}$.

 **Conclusion:** The quantitative agreement between the theoretically derived Lorenz Number and experimental measurements provides strong and conclusive evidence that the same population of free electrons is responsible for both electrical and thermal transport in metals.
 The identical dependence on parameters like electron density, effective mass, and relaxation time in the expressions for $\sigma$ and $K$, which then perfectly cancel out to yield a universal constant, is the ultimate quantitative proof.
-(Refer to [Core Notes.md](#wiedemann-franz-law-and-lorenz-number-l) for more detail).
+(Refer to [[#wiedemann-franz-law-and-lorenz-number-l|Core Notes.md]] for more detail).

 ---